Convex-Dev/convex/README.md

 ## Key features

-* *Virtual Machine* - The Convex Virtual Machine provides a secure execution environment based on the Lambda Calculus and capable of acting as the execution layer for smart contracts and autonomous agents.
+* *Convex Virtual Machine (CVM)* - The CVM provides a secure execution environment based on the Lambda Calculus and capable of acting as the execution layer for smart contracts and autonomous agents.
 * *Decentralised Consensus* - Similar to Blockchain technology, Convex incorporates a consensus mechanism that ensures all nodes ultimately agree on true values in the system without the control of any single entity.
 This property means that it is inherently tamper-proof and censorship-resistant.
 * *Performance and Scalability* - Convex is capable of executing large volumes of transactions (tens of thousands of transactions per second) with low latency (sub-second global consensus)
 * *100% Green* - No wasteful consumption of energy or computing resources